 The global economic and political environment remains challenging.
-With the recent acquisitions we have made, a larger proportion of our sales take place outside of the United States.
+With the recent acquisitions we have made, a large portion of our sales take place outside of the United States.
 A deterioration in economic or political conditions in the areas in which we operate may have an adverse impact on our sales volumes and profitability.
 Our future success will depend in part on our ability to manage continued global economic or political uncertainty, particularly in our significant geographic markets.
-Generally, energy and commodity prices continue to be volatile, and we have experienced increases in select input costs.
+Additionally, the translation of our financial statements of the non-United States operations is impacted by fluctuations in foreign currency exchange rates.
+Due to the recent strengthening of the United States Dollar, our reported results and cash flows for our international operations has been adversely affected upon translating such results to our United States Dollar reporting currency.
+Generally, commodity prices continue to be volatile, and we have experienced increases in select input costs.
 We expect that higher input costs will continue to affect future periods.
 Our management team continues to work on our worldwide sourcing and procurement initiatives to meet the needs of our growing business, and we continue to look for opportunities to supply our growth.
-We have taken, and will continue to take, measures to mitigate the impact of these challenging conditions and input cost increases with improvements in operating efficiencies, cost savings initiatives and price increases to our customers.
+We have taken, and will continue to take, measures to mitigate the impact of these challenging conditions, including foreign currency risks and input cost increases, with improvements in operating efficiencies, cost savings initiatives and price increases to our customers.

 As a consumer products company, we rely on continued demand for our brands and products.
 Our results are dependent on a number of factors impacting consumer confidence and spending, including but not limited to, general economic and business conditions and wage and employment levels.
 In the United States, our use of promotional allowances and programs, expanded distribution and introduction of innovative new products has helped to increase consumer consumption of our brands in recent years.
-In the United Kingdom, our recent acquisitions of Tilda and the UK Ambient Grocery Brands provides us with the opportunity to introduce more of our existing brands into this market.
-We have also begun to introduce a number of new products under these brands, broadening our UK portfolio.
-In addition, the Tilda acquisition expands our worldwide product portfolio into the premium Basmati rice category along with other specialty rice products.
+In the United Kingdom, our recent acquisition of Tilda expands our worldwide product portfolio into the premium Basmati rice category along with other specialty rice products.
 We plan to grow the Tilda brand further using our existing distribution platform in the United States, Canada and Europe with Basmati and ready-to-heat rice product offerings.
 Additionally, Tilda's existing markets in the Middle East, Northern Africa and India provide us with the opportunity for expansion of our global brands into new markets.